-N U K A is the Japanese word for rice bran.
+NUKA is the Japanese word for rice bran.

 Nuka is created in the process of turning brown rice into white, also known as polishing or milling.
-It is then mixed with water, salt, kelp, or ginger and turned into a pickling bed.
+It is then mixed with water, salt, kelp, spices and turned into a pickling bed.
 Any vegetable can be buried in the nuka bed for one day to many months.
 The final product is nukazuke, a salty, tangy, sour pickle loaded with probiotics.

 and unique artistry of Japanese cuisine.
-Together with executive chef, Hiro Takanashi, they believe that food is best when the ingredients are fresh and the preparation is kept simple.
-Supporting local farmers and fishermen is a priority as well as a responsibility at Nuka.
-We will bring local and seasonal ingredients to the table as often as possible.
+Together with executive chef, Hiro Takanashi, we believe food tastes best when prepared simply.
+Supporting local farmers and fishermen is a priority as well as a responsibility at NUKA.
+In addition to supplementing the menu with our own organically farmed fruits and vegetables from NUKA farms, we aim to bring local and seasonal ingredients to the table as often as possible.